Bug Out Bag

 The Sawyer Mini is another great filter you may want to consider.

-Aquamira makes several types of water purification chemicals.
+There are several types of water purification chemicals that make sense.
 These water purification tablets would be a good addition to any bug out bag as a backup to other water purification tools.

 Make sure you have something like a Life Straw for purifying water at a minimum!

-If you’ve included a mess kit or metal container of some kind, you can use that to boil water for an additional means of getting clean drinking water.
+If you’ve included a mess kit or metal container of some kind, you can use that to boil water for another way of getting clean drinking water.

 Boiling water is a great way to ensure you don’t get sick from the water you drink.
 Bring the water to a boil for around 60 seconds and you should kill off most harmful organisms.